telekom/HPOflow/_sources/doc/OptunaMLflowCallback.rst.txt

 `MLflow <https://www.mlflow.org/docs/latest/index.html>`__
 with `Transformers <https://huggingface.co/transformers/>`__.
-This is done by using :class:`~hpoflow.optuna_mlflow.OptunaMLflow` internally and :class:`transformers.TrainerCallback` to integrate with Transformers.
+This is done by using :class:`~hpoflow.optuna_mlflow.OptunaMLflow` internally and the :class:`transformers.TrainerCallback` to integrate with Transformers.

 .. todo::
    - add more details